skandavaidyanath/website/content/courses/rl-course/post2.md

 We need some way for the algorithm to account for the possibility of there being a better move than the one it has found already.
 So when we train our agent we need to make sure the agent doesn't greedily play the best move it knows all the time but also plays some different moves, hoping that they may be better than the one it already found.
 This is called the _exploration-exploitation tradeoff_ in RL.
 Usually, RL algorithms tend to explore i.e. play many random moves initially and when the agent is more sure about the best moves under different circumstances, it starts exploiting that knowledge.
 We will revisit this problem in the next post with another example.

-Lets move on to the next issue that our RL algorithm will have to account for.
+Lets move on to the next challenge that our RL algorithm will have to account for.
 Lets say our RL algorithm is learning from a game of chess again where the player sacrifices the queen but goes on to win the game.
 The RL agent immediately registers a negative reward for the loss of the queen but the large positive reward for winning the game only comes much later.
 But it is entirely possible that the very queen sacrifice that the RL agent probably classified as a bad move, was the reason for the player winning the game.
 So it is possible that a move seems like a "bad" one in the short term but in the long term, could be a very "good" move.
 How do we account for this in our algorithm?
 This is the concept of _delayed rewards_ and we will deal with a simple yet elegant solution for this as well as we go through this post.
 We will look at another example for this as well in the next post.

+And finally our RL algorithm should learn to generalize i.e. it should be able to efficiently learn from the data it collects.
+One of the major drawbacks in RL is that it requires a lot of data to learn so _generalization_ is important for RL algorithms.

 Note that RL is based on the _reward hypothesis_ that states that: